okfn/ckanext-s3filestore/README.rst

     # The ckan storage path option must also be set correctly for the fallback to work
     ckan.storage_path = path/to/storage/directory

+    # To change the acl of the uploaded file.
+Default is public-read.
+    ckanext.s3filestore.acl = private

 ------------------------
 Development Installation